kevdah/BTCKeys/README.md

 Go to Settings -> Addresses -> My Bitcoin Wallet -> Manage -> More Options -> Show xpub</p>

 ### What is a static_address?
-<p>It is the address that we are going to use to store your bitcoins on the bot, it's an undirected way to use them, in other words, you own them, but you can't use them unless you transfer them to your main wallet.<br/>
+<p>It is the address that we are going to use to store your bitcoins on the bot, it's an undirected way to use them, in other words, you own them, but you can't use them unless you
+fer them to your main wallet.<br/>

 What do I do with it?<br/>
 Keep it empty, until you boot the bot and it will generate addresses.<br/>